God Told Me To: Release and reception

-Reception

-Initial reviews were negative, with Roger Ebert giving the film 1 out of 4.
+Roger Ebert gave the film one star out of four.
 The film has since been reappraised, with Rolling Stone naming it one of the "20 Scariest Films You've Never Seen".

 In the early 2010s, Time Out conducted a poll with several authors, directors, actors and critics who have worked within the horror genre to vote for their top horror films.
 God Told Me To placed at number 94 on their top 100 list.